Click here to sign up for my free Rick’s Tech Tips Newsletter!

 If the card reader appears to be legitimate you can go ahead and use that ATM or gas pump, but it would still be wise to keep a close check on your account just in case your card was compromised by a skimmer that you couldn’t see.

-2 – If your examination of the card reader fails to turn up any evidence that a skimmer has been installed on the machine, go ahead and use it but be sure to cover the hand you use to type in your PIN with your other hand to prevent an illicit camera from seeing which numbers you type in.
+3 – If your examination of the card reader and and Bluetooth check fail to turn up any evidence that a skimmer has been installed on the machine, go ahead and use it but be sure to cover the hand you use to type in your PIN with your other hand to prevent an illicit camera from seeing which numbers you type in.

 That way if there’s a skimmer installed and you failed to recognize it, at least the scammer won’t be able to use your card at an ATM to quickly drain all the cash from your account.

 Now all of the above being said, there’s no guarantee that you’ll be able to spot every skimming device in use today.
 As I mentioned earlier, these devices are getting smaller and harder to detect all the time.